Kuadrant/kuadrant-operator/doc/proposals/rlp-target-gateway-resource.md

 * The kuadrant-operator behavior filling the `PluginConfig` struct having as input the RateLimitPolicy k8s objects
 * The behavior of the wasm-shim having the `PluginConfig` struct as input.

-## Envoy's Rate Limit Service Potocol
+## Envoy's Rate Limit Service Protocol

 Kuadrant's rate limit relies on the [Rate Limit Service (RLS)](https://www.envoyproxy.io/docs/envoy/latest/api-v3/service/ratelimit/v3/rls.proto) protocol, hence the gateway generates, based on a set of